 Forget dated images of plastic pants, the modern waterproof knicker is a far more sophisticated item than you could have ever imagined.

-These don’t appear to be stocked in the UK at present but I found their website when searching and I liked their open-ness about the need for products to empower women to be active.
+When I first published this post last year these weren’t stocked in the UK but I included their website as I liked their open-ness about the need for products to empower women to be active.
 They have a rather quirky style of presentation and some bold adverts.
-Browsing their website and blog will, I hope, help you feel emboldened and determined to not limit yourself from taking part in sport.

 3. Knickers with inbuilt protection

 Good for the environment.
 Great if you are usually fine but like to know you have back up.
 Possibly more discreet if you need a thicker pad than a liner.
 Strip off in the changing room and no worry to dispose of a pad.
 Disadvantage, once they are wet you need to change the whole knicker.
 A couple of clients who have tried these swear they will never wear pads again, certain that the pad itself was irritating their vulva and making their incontinence worse.

 Protect Dry panties and maxie panties

 £19.80 (VAT exemption available*) per pair or www.imedicare.co.uk